jump to:

 Boeing Learning Together Program

-Financial assistance is available to part-time and full-time University College students in the form of grants, loans, scholarships, tax credits, remission, and payment plans.
+Financial assistance is available to part-time and full-time School of Continuing & Professional Studies (CAPS) students in the form of grants, loans, scholarships, tax credits, remission, and payment plans.
 An approved financial aid award must be verified prior to registration.
-Learn more about available financial aid at University College.